 - Permitting a person under 18 years of age to enter or remain in or upon premises where methamphetamines are being manufactured;

-- Unlawful exposure to a controlled substance, as defined in ORS 475.005, that subjects a child to a substantial risk of harm to the child's health or safety.
+- Unlawful exposure to a controlled substance, as defined in ORS 475.005, or to the unlawful manufacturing of a cannabinoid extract, as defined in ORS 475B.015, that subjects a child to a substantial risk of harm to the child’s health or safety.

-- Tell the child that you believe him/her and that you are going to contact people who can help.
+Tell the child that you believe them and that you are going to contact people who can help.
 Respect the privacy of the child.
-The child will need to tell his/her story in detail later, so don't press the child for details.
+The child will need to tell their story in detail later, so don’t press the child for details.
 Remember, you need only suspect abuse to make a report.
-Don't display horror, shock, or disapproval of parents, child, or the situation.
-Don't place blame or make judgments about the parent or child.
-Believe the child if he/she reports sexual abuse.
+Don’t display horror, shock, or disapproval of parents, child, or the situation.
+Don’t place blame or make judgments about the parent or child.
+Believe the child if they report sexual abuse.
 It is rare for a child to lie about sexual abuse.

 - Names and addresses of the child and parent;